Sponsored

 Highlights

-- A new, expanded edition of the bestselling book on feminist art Charlotte Mullins's A Little Feminist History of Art is a short and pithy introduction to the most important feminist artworks from the late 1960s to the present.
+- A new, expanded edition of the essential, bestselling book on feminist art A Little Feminist History of Art is a concise and compelling introduction to the feminist art movement, tracing its evolution from the late 1960s to the present day.

 - About the Author: Charlotte Mullins is an art critic, writer, and broadcaster.